 General comments:

-This section relates to opening, quarterly and annual submission for groups.
+This section relates to quarterly and annual submission for groups.

 The template is applicable under all three calculation methods for group solvency capital requirement.
-Since most of the items are applicable to the part of the group that is covered by method 1, the items applicable when Deduction and Aggregationis used, exclusively or in combination with method 1, are clearly identified in the instructions.
+Since most of the items are applicable to the part of the group that is covered by method 1 (Accounting consolidation-based method), the items applicable when method 2 (Deduction and Aggregation method or D&A method) is used, exclusively or in combination with method 1, are clearly identified in the instructions.